The Best Guidebooks to Learning a Culture Through Its Cuisine

 More Travelers' Tales

-Chef Anthony Bourdain is a veteran of over 30 years in professional kitchens (editors note: now an engaging host of No Reservations on the Travel Channel).
+Chef Anthony Bourdain is a veteran of over 30 years in professional kitchens (editors note: now the host of Parts Unknown on CNN).
 He is also a traveler.
 In A Cook's Tour: In Search of the Perfect Meal, Bourdain weaves his way around the world sampling local delicacies in Japan, Vietnam, Portugal, Russia, Mexico, among many other locations.
 He recognizes the importance food has on drawing people together into communities and preaches immersion travel and respect for local cultures in his own unique style.

 Several authors offer wonderful narratives about food and place in the vein of M.F.K.
 Fisher, one of the first food and travel writers (see especially Long Ago in France: The Years in Dijon).
 Peter Mayle, Frances Mayes, and Susan Hermann Loomis, to name a few, delightfully recount their transition to a new location in the context of food.